ironpeakservices/ironpeak.be/content/blog/crouching-t2-hidden-danger.md

 ### Debugging vulnerability

 Apple left a debugging interface open in the T2 security chip shipping to customers, allowing anyone to enter Device Firmware Update (DFU) mode without authentication.
+DFU is a mode the device will boot into when it cannot boot anymore.
+This is normally turned off, but the device can be demoted from *production mode* with the use of the checkm8 vulnerability.

 An example cable that can be used to perform low-level CPU & T2 debugging is the JTAG/SWD debug cable found on the internet.
 Using the debug cable requires demotion however to switch it from a *production* state, which is possible via the checkm8 exploit.
 See an example of it being used [in this Twitter post](https://twitter.com/h0m3us3r/status/1280432544731860993).

+Combining the top two methods, things start to get interesting.
 Using this method, it is possible to create an USB-C cable that can automatically exploit your macOS device on boot. **(!)**

 ### Impact